jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 export SACCT_FORMAT="user,jobid,jobname,nodelist%12,start%-20,end%-20,state%20,reqtres%40,TRESUsageInTot%200"
 ```

-## Output Fields of Interest
+## **Output Fields of Interest**

+???
+Note "All sacct fields (output of sacct -e)"
+    ```
+    Account             AdminComment        AllocCPUS           AllocNodes
+    AllocTRES           AssocID             AveCPU              AveCPUFreq
+    AveDiskRead         AveDiskWrite        AvePages            AveRSS
+    AveVMSize           BlockID             Cluster             Comment
+    Constraints         ConsumedEnergy      ConsumedEnergyRaw   Container
+    CPUTime             CPUTimeRAW          DBIndex             DerivedExitCode
+    Elapsed             ElapsedRaw          Eligible            End
+    ExitCode            Flags               GID                 Group
+    JobID               JobIDRaw            JobName             Layout
+    MaxDiskRead         MaxDiskReadNode     MaxDiskReadTask     MaxDiskWrite
+    MaxDiskWriteNode    MaxDiskWriteTask    MaxPages            MaxPagesNode
+    MaxPagesTask        MaxRSS              MaxRSSNode          MaxRSSTask
+    MaxVMSize           MaxVMSizeNode       MaxVMSizeTask       McsLabel
+    MinCPU              MinCPUNode          MinCPUTask          NCPUS
+    NNodes              NodeList            NTasks              Partition
+    Priority            QOS                 QOSRAW              Reason
+    ReqCPUFreq          ReqCPUFreqGov       ReqCPUFreqMax       ReqCPUFreqMin
+    ReqCPUS             ReqMem              ReqNodes            ReqTRES
+    Reservation         ReservationId       Reserved            ResvCPU
+    ResvCPURAW          Start               State               Submit
+    SubmitLine          Suspended           SystemComment       SystemCPU
+    Timelimit           TimelimitRaw        TotalCPU            TRESUsageInAve
+    TRESUsageInMax      TRESUsageInMaxNode  TRESUsageInMaxTask  TRESUsageInMin
+    TRESUsageInMinNode  TRESUsageInMinTask  TRESUsageInTot      TRESUsageOutAve
+    TRESUsageOutMax     TRESUsageOutMaxNode TRESUsageOutMaxTask TRESUsageOutMin
+    TRESUsageOutMinNode TRESUsageOutMinTask TRESUsageOutTot     UID
+    User                UserCPU             WCKey               WCKeyID
+    ```

-These fields are probably the ones you'll want.
+The following fields are probably the ones you'll want.
 See [this section](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html#lbAF) of the manual page for the list and their meaning.
 Capitalization does not matter; it is used for readability.

 - TRES means Trackable RESources, such as RAM and CPUs.
 - A number of fields (not listed) are available to tell you on which node a maximum occurred.
 Similarly there are fields to tell you minimum, average and maximum values for some items.

-### Basics
+=== "Basics"
     - User
-- JobId
+    - JobiId
     - JobName
     - Partition
     - State
     - ExitCode

-### Times
+=== "Times"
     - Submit
     - Start
-- Elapsed - in format [DD-[HH:]]MM:SS
+    - Elapsed
     - End

-### Nodes
-- AllocCPUS
+=== "Nodes"
     - AllocNodes
-- NNodes - number of nodes requested/used
+    - NNodes - number of nodes
-- NodeList -
+    - NodeList

-### Resources Requested
+=== "Resources Requested"
     - ReqTRES # this is what you will be billed for
     - ReqNodes
     - ReqCPUS

-### Resources Consumed
+=== "Resources Consumed"
     - TRESUsageInTot
     - CPUTime - (elapsed)*(AllocCPU) in HH:MM:SS format
     - MaxRSS - Max resident set of all tasks in job
     - MaxVMSize - Max virtual memory of all tasks in job
     - MaxDiskRead - Number bytes read by all tasks in job
     - MaxDiskWrite - Number bytes written by all tasks in job

+## **About Memory Fields**

-Virtual Memory Size (VMSize) is the total memory size of a job.
+**Virtual Memory Size (VMSize)** is the total memory size of a job.
 It includes both memory actually in RAM (the RSS) and parts of executabilities which were not needed to be read in off of disk into RAM.
 Because, for example, routines in dynamically linked libraries were never called, so those libraries were not loaded.

-RSS - resident set size (RSS) is the portion of memory (measured in megabytes) occupied by a job that is held in main memory (RAM).
+**Resident set size (RSS)** is the portion of memory (measured in megabytes) occupied by a job that is held in main memory (RAM).
 The rest of the memory required by the job exists in the swap space or file system, either because some parts of the occupied memory were paged out, or because some parts of the executable were never loaded.

-## Exit Error Codes
+## **Exit Error Codes**
 In addition to the job's "state", SLURM also records error codes.
 Unfortunately the vendor's [Job Exit Codes](https://slurm.schedmd.com/job_exit_code.html) page doesn't provide a meaning for the numerical values.

 Error `0:53` often means that something wasn't readable or writable.
 For example, job output or error files couldn't be written in the directory in which the job ran (or where you told SLURM to put them with a directive).